 By definition a ruby is only red, an emerald only green and sapphires occur in many colours a real colourful variety from well-known blues over all colours of the rainbow.
 Until recently, only sapphire, ruby and emerald were officially called precious gems and one of the most scare natural treasures.
 The precious categorization is a reference to value: a really fine sapphire, emerald or ruby can be priced higher per carat than a diamond.

 These three precious gemstones come in many qualities, sizes and designs, enough to fit anyone’s tastes and a range of budgets.

-When you think of sapphires, you probably think of a rich blue colour, but sapphires actually come in almost every colour of the rainbow – including pink, peach, purple, yellow, orange, green, teal or colourless.
+When you think of sapphires, you probably think of a rich blue colour, but sapphires actually come in almost every colour of the rainbow – including pink sapphire, peach sapphire, purple sapphire, yellow sapphire, orange sapphire, green sapphire, teal sapphire and colourless sapphire or leuko sapphire.
 Red sapphires are better known as rubies.
-Red sapphires are called rubies, depending on culture and continent there are differences between pink sapphire and ruby.
+Red sapphires are called rubies, but depending on culture and continent, there are differences between what is considered a pink sapphire or a ruby.

 Sapphires get their colours from trace elements in the mineral corundum.
 Classic blue sapphires contain iron and titanium, and trace elements of chromium can turn corundum pink, while more chromium turns it into a ruby.

 Sapphires are among the most durable naturally occurring elements in the world.
 Gemstones are rated on their ability to withstand scratching.
 Based on the Mohs Scale of Hardness sapphires score a 9 out of 10 only a diamond has more hardness but not such magnificent colours.